cxjdavin/verification-and-search-algorithms-for-causal-DAGs/README.md

 `verify.py` contains our verification algorithm which computes a minimum vertex cover on the covered edges of a given DAG. `separator_policy.py` is our implementation of `Algorithm 1` in the paper that is based on chordal graph separators.

+## Implementations of `separator`

+Our implementation of the chordal graph separator is the `FAST CHORDAL SEPARATOR` algorithm in [GRE84] which first computes a perfect elimination ordering of a given chordal graph.
+To do so, we use Eppstein's LexBFS implementation (https://www.ics.uci.edu/~eppstein/PADS/LexBFS.py).

 ## Interpretation of plots in the `figures` folder

 Each experiment produces 3 plots measuring "average competitive ratio", "maximum competitive ratio" and "time taken".
 For any fixed setting, 100 synthetic DAGs are generated as G<sup>\*</sup> for testing, so we include error bars for "average competitive ratio" and "time taken" in the plots.